ulrich-merkel/client-side-cache/README.md

 It is recommended that you combine all the single files into one and minimize the combined file.
 There are lot's of comments included in the source files to make the code better readable, which will be removed while minification during the grunt build process.
 If you're using Grunt.js to build your customized version, you can edit the **src/js/cache.files** file and start the build process via `grunt build`.
 Your customized version will be saved in the build folder and is already minified and optimized.

-If you need to organize your code and the caching functions under if different global javascript namespace rather than `window.app`, you are free to modify it.
-Just edit the corresponding variable (`namespaceName`) in **src/js/_app/helpers/namespace.js**, combine all necessary javascript files and all the caching functions are available under your custom namespace.
+If you need to organize your code and the caching functions under if different global javaScript namespace rather than `window.app`, you are free to modify it.
+Just edit the corresponding variable (`namespaceName`) in **src/js/_app/helpers/namespace.js**, combine all necessary javaScript files and all the caching functions are available under your custom namespace.

 ***